kadamwhite/talks/2018/wceu/slides.md

 ???

-The hard part's everything we do _between_ the small periods when we're writing code.
-We face these other challenges on every project.
+No, the hard part's everything we do _in between_ the small periods when we're writing code.
+These other challenges we face on every project.

-We've got good tools for evaluating our code, but there's no unit tests for team communication; no linting for pull request discussions or onboarding instructions.
+There's no unit tests for team communication; no linting for pull request discussions or onboarding instructions.

-Fortunately, we CAN evaluate the documentation we leave ourselves to help with these processes.
+But what we CAN do is look at the documentation we leave ourselves to help with these processes.

 And that's what I'm going to talk about today.

 ---
 <!-- .slide: data-background="images/example-bad-pr.png" data-background-position="center top" -->